pierre-auguste/system-of-units/README.md

 </p>

 ***
-What's a meter? a kilogram? a second? ...
-Here begin the VR <a href="https://en.wikipedia.org/wiki/Metrology">metrology</a>
+What's a Meter? a Kilogram? a Second? ...
+This is where the VR <a href="https://en.wikipedia.org/wiki/Metrology">metrology</a> begins with :
-with :
 # System of Units
 <p align="center">
   <img src="https://system-of-units.com/img/SI-Units.png" width="240px">